Saheela1023/MLStreamlit/README.md

 Input passenger details (Age, Sex, Class, etc.)

-Click Predict to see whether the passenger survived.
+Click Predict to see whether the passenger Survived or Did Not Survive.

 Example requirements.txt contents:
 pandas